 Carolina Reaper Powder Recipe:

-Step 1: Pick your ripe Carolina Reapers you grew from seed
+Pick your ripe Carolina Reapers you grew from seed.

-They're ripe after they turn nice and red.
-If you you can't grow your own, find a friend to grow them.
+You can also make powder from any chile. including hot peppers or sweet peppers like the famous Paprika pepper.
+Carolina Reapers are ripe after they turn nice and red (or yellow when growing the Yellow Carolina Reaper.)
+If you you can't grow your own, find a gardening friend to grow them.
 You may also be able to find some super hot peppers at the specialty grocer or local farmer's market and stands if you're lucky!
 This also works to make any type of hot chile powder, so habaneros and jalapenos and other peppers work, too, they're just not as hot as the Reaper.

-You can dry them on a tray the sun, make Ristras to hang them out to dry, or you can use a Dehydrator to dry out your peppers.
-If using a dehydrator, we recommend slicing up the peppers to help them dry out faster.
-We've even heard of people drying peppers using a grill that is in the sun (without turning on the gas), as it gets to be about 110-120˚ F inside on hot summer days.
+You can slice and dry them on a tray the sun, or you can use a Dehydrator to dry out your peppers.
+Here are other clever ways to dry peppers without a dehydrator.
+We recommend slicing up Carolina Reaper peppers to help them dry out faster.

 You can use a coffee grinder, a mortar and pestle, or even a food processor.
 We recommend doing it outdoors, and to put a damp towel over the coffee grinder or processor to keep the dust at a minimum, it's crazy stuff!
 You can even wear a mask!
 Keep the dust from getting into your eyes and nose.
 You can grind it to a fine powder, or you can also leave it less grinded to use as pepper flakes.
 We usually get a combination of powder and flakes when we use our food processor, which all works for us!

 Salt or Spice Blend Option: